evanadinolfe/TimeSeriesFinalProject/README.md

 # TimeSeriesFinalProject
-Forecasted wind power production in the US for the next year.
+Using R, I forecasted wind power production in the US for the next year.
 Used various types of models and chose the best one using accuracy measures, such as MAPE and RMSE, and residual analysis.